 There are (of course) no clinical studies about the therapeutic benefits of cannabis bath bombs on the human body.
 It’s likely there aren’t even any studies on conventional bath bombs either (we couldn’t find any at the time of writing – though plenty on bathing!).
 What we can rely on, however, are studies about topical cannabis preparations.
 From these, we can develop a few theories.

 In one study, exploring topical cannabis on an animal model of pain, researchers discovered the preparation significantly reduced the lab rats’ measurable experience of pain.
 In other studies, topical cannabinoids seemed to target acne.
 Still, more research has proposed a topical application of the plant for wound pain.

 So the preliminary evidence is out there.
-When applied on human skin cannabis, may have beneficial therapeutic properties.
+When applied on human skin, cannabis may have beneficial properties.
 Taking what researchers have discovered thus far about topical cannabis and throwing it into the bath water might not be a bad idea.